smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

 ## Upload your dataset

-- Add the following lines to your `Makefile`
+- Add the following lines to your `Makefile` (don't forget about the indentation!)

 ```make
 # path of the file to upload to gcp (the path of the file should be absolute or should match the directory where the make command is run)